vxgmichel/icalepcs-workshop/slideshow.md

 * an environment management system

-* that runs on Windows, macOS and Linux
+* it runs on Windows, macOS and Linux

 ---